Here's Where to Get Free Coffee on National Coffee Day

 From Sept.
 29 through Oct.
 1, Potbelly is offering double points for Perks members with any purchase of a Cold Brew Shake, which blends cold-brewed Arabica coffee with hand-dipped vanilla ice cream.

-New customers who download the Potbelly app and sign up for a Potbelly Perks reward account get a free sandwich after their first purchase.
+New customers who download the Potbelly app and sign up for a Potbelly Perks rewards account get a free sandwich after their first purchase.

 Pret a Manger